A simple question: “What kind of fish is that, mister?”

-Imagine a man fishing on the beach.
-A young boy walks up to him and asks “What kind of fish is that, mister?”
-Thus began Stuart Ingram’s vision of sharing his knowledge of nature and science by creating a museum.
+Stuart Ingram’s vision of sharing his knowledge of nature and science was prefaced by this question while fishing on the beach.
+He had the idea to create a museum for the coast.
 The Museum of Coastal Carolina opened on May 25, 1991 in Ocean Isle Beach, NC.

 With the first donation from his mother-in-law, the encouragement of a steering committee, the generosity of numerous friends, and the support of his wife, Louise, the local business community, and the citizens of Brunswick County, Stuart Ingram’s visions of the Museum of Coastal Carolina and Ingram Planetarium are a reality today.